 - CrowdCast: This is a YouTube Live based webinar solution, with built-in chat and additional features that make it easy to organize live events.

 - Webinar Jam: This is another YouTube Live based webinar solution, that has a lot of additional features like landing pages and email integrations.

 - Zoom: If you’re looking for a non-YouTube or Facebook option, this is one of the top contenders that is very affordable.

 - GotoWebinar: This is the corporate standard that works great if you have a smaller audience or the budget to invest in quality webinars.

-And of course, you’ll want to have a solid email marketing system to have these new subscribers joining your list, so you can follow up and keep building that relationship.
+And of course, you’ll want to have a solid email marketing software to have these new subscribers joining your list, so you can follow up and keep building that relationship.

 Other Systems To Make Your Life Easier

 This is really just scratching the surface of what you can do with joint venture webinars!
 If you really love partnering with other business owners, this can become a central part of your ongoing marketing plan.